All Episodes

 What do you think?

-But there are also more benign outcomes.
+Yes, definitely, this is a possibility, but there are also more benign outcomes.

 I mean, just because the majority of science fiction end up with humans being eradicated or marginalized doesn't mean that this is also the most likely outcome in reality.

-But it's a definite possibility, which we have to consider carefully.
+But it's a definite possibility which we have to consider carefully.

-So for instance, to give you one analogy, I mean, we humans dominate the planet Earth
+So for instance, to give you one analogy, I mean, we humans dominate the planet Earth in a certain sense.

-But on the other hand, there are lots of insects like say ants around.
+But on the other hand, there are lots of insects like, say, ants around.

 They exist.